 Rules for Referencing and Citations

-- With references, please do the following:
+In the List of References, please do the following:

 Here are examples of more commonly used text types.